 The Dolphin Tour with the Virginia Aquarium was a blast.
 We left the marina and saw the fishermen on the other side of the bike path – with their lines out, waiting.
 Next, we passed Captain Jack’s Pirate Ship and hit the ocean over big waves.

 It was fun to see Croatan at a different angle – the dolphins were jumping around us the entire time.
 We coasted past the hotels and beachgoers.
 The morning we went, ECSC was in full swing – with surfers waiting on the beach for their heat.
 We headed up towards the Cape Henry Lighthouses, seeing the hotels and beachgoers from a new perspective.
-Experiencing the sea and its inhabitants was one of our Virginia Beach summer favorites.
+Experiencing the sea with all its inhabitants was one of our Virginia Beach summer favorites.

-5. We Had A Summer Of Water
+5. We Had a Virginia Beach Summer of Water

 The kids became more confident in the ocean, which made riding the waves on a boogie board, surfboard or paddleboard even more fun for them.
 Even our two-year-old had a new appreciation for the water and quickly became fearless as he took waves head-on while bobbing around in his puddle jumper.
 Most of our Virginia Beach summer evenings were spent in the backyard pool, with the kids swimming hard until it was time to jump into their jammies and climb into bed.

-6. We Spent The Endless Virginia Beach Summer At The Beach
+6. We Spent the Endless Virginia Beach Summer at the Beach

 And then there’s the beach during the summer.
 THIS is why we live here in Virginia Beach.

 We spent a lot of time on the sand with my family and friends.
-And under that umbrella, we had great conversations, delicious food, and all around good vibes!
+And under that umbrella, we had great conversations, delicious food, and all-around good vibes!
 Too many beach visits to add up, at least 16 different beaches along the Atlantic Ocean up as far as The Hamptons, and even over on the West Coast down in Mexico.
 We even spent a day on Sandbridge Beach, our first time – if you can believe it.

 7. We Toured The Fire Station